eugenp/tutorials/core-kotlin-modules/core-kotlin-lang-oop/README.md

 ## Core Kotlin Lang OOP

-This module contains articles about core Kotlin language OOP.
+This module contains articles about Object-Oriented Programming in Kotlin

 ### Relevant articles: